joyashre/EV-Market-Segmentation/README.md

 > Objective:

 To provide actionable insights into the EV market by identifying consumer segments based on behavioral and income data.

+This hands-on project gave me deeper insights into unsupervised learning, market segmentation, and how data-driven strategies can shape the future of the EV industry.